The Mount’s ASCEND Program will guide you through the many challenges of your first year in college.

 PASS Program Separate from Support for Students with Disabilities

-The PASS Program is separate from individualized academic support for students with disabilities provided under Section 504 of the Rehabilitation Act of 1973.
+The ASCEND Program is separate from individualized academic support for students with disabilities provided under Section 504 of the Rehabilitation Act of 1973.
 The Mount provides reasonable academic adjustments and auxiliary aids for students with physical or mental impairments that substantially limit or restrict one or more of such major life activities as walking, seeing, hearing, or learning.
 The University provides these reasonable academic adjustments and auxiliary aids to eligible students, free of charge, according to each student’s individual needs.
 Students with qualifying disabilities should contact the Learning Center & Disability Services at 513-244-4202 or at learning.center@msj.edu

 PASS Program Separate from Project EXCEL